Satisfactory-Clips-Archive/video-clip-notes/coffeestainstudiosdevs/satisfactory/topics/features/buildings/the-hub.md

 * Q&A: Sleep in-game?
 (Part 2) https://clips.twitch.tv/PrettiestObedientLegItsBoshyTime
 * Q&A: Anything inside the HUB where the MAM used to be? https://clips.twitch.tv/RespectfulDreamyHabaneroMrDestructoid

+## May 26th, 2020 Livestream
+* Q&A: Are there any name change plans for Space Giraffe-Tick-Penguin-Whale Thing https://www.youtube.com/watch?v=HU5CtNK3rds

 ## December 19th, 2019 Livestream
 * [Q&A: Will there be more competitive stuff?](../../../transcriptions/yt-sMGWvbL09qA.md) https://www.youtube.com/watch?v=sMGWvbL09qA
 * [Q&A: Is there going to be a central computer plant where you can check the whole production?](../../../transcriptions/yt-Zlq2K0-z0_8.md) https://www.youtube.com/watch?v=Zlq2K0-z0_8